Download eBooks & Wiring Diagrams (FREE)

 In a parallel connection, the amps generated by each panel get added together.
 But the voltage stays the same.

-Therefore, if you have three solar panels that can each output a maximum 18.8V and 5.86A, then the solar array has a potential to generate only 18 volts but 17.58 amps of current.
+Therefore, if you have three solar panels that can each output a maximum of 18.8V and 5.86A, then the solar array has the potential to generate only 18 volts but 17.58 amps of current.

 The fancy math: 5.86 amps x 3 panels = 17.58 amps